 "Actually," he'd bellow, taking over the conversation.
 "Actually...
 Actually...
 Actually...
 The competitions were a lot harder back in the day because the teams were larger.
 You guys wouldn't have enough cadets who knew what they're doing to even field a team."

-The older cadets were forcibly stripping the new guys down one by one on Governor's Island in the summer of 1983 and literally heaving them into the school gymnasium where the seniors had set up their sleeping bags.
+Me and my fellow older cadets were forcibly stripping the new guys down one by one on Governor's Island in the summer of 1983 when Johnny joined the training staff.
+We were literally heaving the new guys into the school gymnasium where he and the other seniors had set up their sleeping bags.
 Just like the little assholes we were.

 Our primary target was a cocky kid with a big mouth named Carlos Feliciano, who went on to become a Marine Master sergeant.
 We didn't want to hurt him, but we needed him to understand who was running things.

 So we each grabbed an arm and a leg and carried him across the hall to the gym.
 We swung Feliciano back and forth a few times, before releasing him into the air like a bag of rice.
 He flew high, landed hard, and bounced.

 It was as if we were telling the seniors "this new guy is way too much trouble."

 This activity represented a new low for us.
 And I was more than a little apprehensive about it when I was summoned to the gym afterward.

 I wasn't the cadet commander, but I was perceived to be a kind of all-around fixer.
 Like when we needed someone to repurpose volleyballs from Hunter College or scrounge a volleyball net from The National Youth Sport Program at CCNY.